FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 ### Take Home message from using `vcf2fhir` python library

 * initial capability supporting generation of `HL7 FHIR Genomics Report message` from VCF files.
-* obtention of LOINC annotated, JSON formated documents.
+* generation of LOINC annotated, JSON formated documents.
 * a conversion error log is available.
 This proves very useful for quality control and error tracking tasks.